Skip to contents

 Interpretation: Rows with complete items return scores; the row with an NA item yields sarc_f_score = NA and sarc_f_high_risk = NA.

-Worked example 2: Detect and cap miscoded values
+Worked example 2: Detect miscoded values

 df2 <- tibble::tibble(